-- The problem of quantity (not realizing that it is completely normal for emotions to arise in pairs, groups, and clusters)
+It is normal for emotions to arise in pairs and groups!

 Emotions don’t arise one at a time in a kind of military precision – they usually arise in pairs, groups, or clusters.
 In many cases, such as the conflict we observed in this post, we saw that fear and shame arose alongside anger when our mouthy friend insulted our clothing.
 These three emotions arose together because we needed all three of them.

-When that many emotions arise in a cluster, there’s a tremendous amount of social information that can be gleaned empathically – and it’s a continual source of fascination for me that the English language doesn’t identify clustered emotions.
+When that many emotions arise in a cluster, there’s a tremendous amount of social information that can be understood empathically – and it’s a continual source of fascination for me that the English language doesn’t usually identify clustered emotions.

-The only other melded-emotion word I could think of is “gloating,” which is a little bit like schadenfreude, except when you gloat, you win or prevail over someone (in schadenfreude, the other person has lost, but you haven’t necessarily won), and you gloatingly express your savage glee, apply shame to your opponent, and kick her when she’s down.
+One other melded-emotion word I could think of is gloating, which is a little bit like schadenfreude, except when you gloat, you win or prevail over someone (in schadenfreude, the other person has lost, but you haven’t necessarily won), and you gloatingly express your savage glee, apply shame to your opponent, and kick her when she’s down.
 Ouch.

-Someone at a workshop I gave also mentioned “nostalgia,” which includes a temporal dimension; it’s a current sadness about a past happiness.
+Someone at a workshop I gave also mentioned nostalgia, which includes a temporal dimension; it’s a current sadness or grief that you feel about a past happiness or joy.